lam-brian/AniMix/README.md

 ## How to run

-run npm install to download all dependecies after all dependencies have been installed, run npm start
+-run npm install to download all dependecies
+-after all dependencies have been installed, run npm start